 The focus of Laura’s work is high value, complex, multi-party disputes.
 Laura has experience of representing companies, asset managers, funds, liquidators, directors and high net worth individuals across a wide range of industry sectors.
 Her cases have included claims arising in or relating to breaches of contract, securities claims, debt actions, insolvency-related issues, fraud claims and cross border enforcement as well as breach of confidence disputes.

 She has significant experience of structuring and progressing group litigation, in particular in a securities context, and litigation funding.

-She speaks at conferences and contributes to panel discussions, recently speaking at the KNect365 Securities Litigation Conference.
+She speaks at conferences and contributes to panel discussions.

 Laura contributed to the Securities Litigation section of the fourth edition of ‘Getting the Deal Through’, co-authoring the ‘England and Wales’ chapter.

 Matters on which Laura has recently acted include:

 - Acting for the BVI and Cayman liquidators of Stanford International Bank Ltd (in liquidation) in an ongoing £120m negligence claim against HSBC Bank plc arising out of a multi-billion dollar Ponzi scheme.
 This dispute was been listed by The Lawyer as one of the top 20 cases of 2021.

 - Acting for defendants to the c £1.2bn fraud claim brought by the Danish tax authority (SKAT) arising from SKAT’s historic payment of withholding tax refunds.
 This dispute also listed by The Lawyer as one of the top 20 cases of 2021.

 - Acting in a multi-million pound dispute relating to the acquisition of investments in ground rents.

 - The group litigation brought by a number of institutional shareholders against the Royal Bank of Scotland that was successfully settled in late 2016.